Oregon wildfires race through small towns, scorching hundreds of buildings

 The new round of wildfires started during a record, now-fading heat wave that heightened fire risks across the West, where more than 70 fires are burning in at least a half-dozen states.
 Fire has charred more than 2.3 million acres in California alone, a record for a state that has endured its deadliest and most far-reaching wildfires in history in just the past three years.

-California’s climate has shifted rapidly to one of extremes, where short wet seasons, which feed vegetation across forest floors and in heavily wooded neighborhoods that have allowed home building for years, are followed by intense heat.
-This year the key driver of large fires — stiff, moisture-free offshore winds — have come weeks ahead of schedule and are threatening to supercharge fires in southern California as they strengthen in coming days.
+California’s climate has shifted rapidly to one of extremes, where short wet seasons, which feed vegetation across forest floors and in heavily wooded neighborhoods that have allowed home-building for years, are followed by intense heat.
+The key driver of large fires this year are stiff, moisture-free offshore winds that have come weeks ahead of schedule and are threatening to supercharge fires in Southern California as they strengthen in coming days.

-Those winds have severely complicated efforts by the more than 14,000 firefighters in struggling against blazes across the state.
-Known as Diablos, Sundowners and Santa Anas, the gusty winds produce everything from mushroom cloud-like plumes of smoke that reach 40,000 feet in height to vortexes that make it impossible for firefighters to contain an advancing fire.
+Those winds have severely complicated efforts by the more than 14,000 firefighters struggling against blazes across the state.
+Known as Diablos, Sundowners and Santa Anas, the gusty winds produce everything from mushroom cloudlike plumes of smoke that reach 40,000 feet in height to vortexes that make it impossible for firefighters to contain an advancing fire.

-“I’m kind of at a loss for words right now,” said Neil Lareau, an expert on fire behavior at the University of Nevada, Reno.
+“I’m kind of at a loss for words right now,” said Neil Lareau, an expert on fire behavior at the University of Nevada at Reno.
 “I can’t keep up with the number of extremes and unprecedented circumstances that have developed with this.”

 Climate change, which raises overall temperatures and causes more evaporation from soils and vegetation, is the constant when it comes to this year and other recent harrowing fire years.

-“This year fits into a string of years that we’ve seen play out in California and other areas globally whereby warmer and dryer fire seasons lead to dryer fuels, and that provides a critical ingredient to fire activity,” said John Abatzoglou, an expert on fires and climate at the University of California, Merced.
+“This year fits into a string of years that we’ve seen play out in California and other areas globally whereby warmer and drier fire seasons lead to drier fuels, and that provides a critical ingredient to fire activity,” said John Abatzoglou, an expert on fires and climate at the University of California at Merced.
 “There’s very little doubt that the card that we’ve drawn in terms of climate set the table in terms of what we’re seeing play out this year.
 And we’ve seen more and more years like this, partially as a result of human-caused climate change.”

 In California, strong winds have whipped up the Bear Fire near Oroville, a city north of the state capital of Sacramento.
 A wind shift drove the flames westward through early Wednesday morning at a stunning rate.
 The fire’s footprint expanded by about 250,000 acres in just 24 hours.